Understanding NEFT and RTGS: How Do These Money Transfer Systems Work in India?

 NEFT – National Electronic Fund Transfer

-NEFT is a system of transfer between two banks on net settlement basis.
-Which means that each individual transfer from one account to another account is not settled or processed at that same moment, it is done in batches.
-A lot of transactions are settled in one go in each batches.
+NEFT is a system of transfer between two banks on a net settlement basis.
+This means that each individual transfer from one account to another is not settled or processed at the same moment; it is done in batches.
+A lot of transactions are settled in one go in each batch.
 Presently, NEFT services are available from 8:00 am to 6:30 pm on weekdays (Mon – Fri) and from 8:00 am – 12:30 pm on Saturday.

-Any NEFT Transfer done between 8 am – 5 pm generally gets settled on the same day, but if you deposit the money after 5 pm, then that will be settled the next working day.
-In case of Saturday, any money deposited between 8 am – 12 noon will reach the same day.
+Any NEFT transfer done between 8 am – 5 pm generally gets settled on the same day, but if you deposit the money after 5 pm, it will be settled the next working day.
+In the case of Saturday, any money deposited between 8 am – 12 noon will reach the same day.

 RTGS – Real Time Gross Settlement

-RTGS is a system of money transfer between two banks in real time basis, which means the moment one bank account transfer the money to another bank account, its settled at that time itself on real time basis between the banks, but the beneficiary bank has to make the final settlement to the bank account within two hours of getting the money.
+RTGS is a system of money transfer between two banks on a real-time basis, which means the moment one bank account transfers money to another bank account, it's settled at that time itself on a real-time basis between the banks.
+However, the beneficiary bank has to make the final settlement to the bank account within two hours of receiving the money.

 RTGS is the fastest possible money transfer between two banks in India through a secure channel.